 Stamp Duty Calculator UK 2026

-Stamp Duty Land Tax (SDLT) in England and Northern Ireland starts at 0% for the first £250,000, then 5% on £250,001–£925,000, 10% on £925,001–£1.5m and 12% above £1.5m.
-First-time buyers pay 0% up to £425,000 on properties up to £625,000.
-Additional properties incur a 5% surcharge on the total.
+Stamp Duty Land Tax (SDLT) in England and Northern Ireland (rates from 1 April 2025) is 0% on the first £125,000, 2% on £125,001–£250,000, 5% on £250,001–£925,000, 10% on £925,001–£1.5m and 12% above £1.5m.
+First-time buyers pay 0% up to £300,000 and 5% on £300,001–£500,000 (no relief if the price exceeds £500,000).
+An additional 5% surcharge applies to second homes and buy-to-let, and a further 2% applies to non-UK residents.

-SDLT = (Portion in Band 1 × Rate 1) + (Portion in Band 2 × Rate 2) + ... + Additional Property Surcharge (if applicable)
+SDLT = (Portion in Band 1 × Rate 1) + (Portion in Band 2 × Rate 2) + ... + Additional Property Surcharge (5%) + Non-Resident Surcharge (2%, if applicable)

 What This Means

-Stamp duty is calculated on a progressive basis, similar to income tax.
-You only pay the higher rate on the portion of the price that falls within each band.
-For example, on a £400,000 property, you pay 0% on the first £250,000 and 5% on the remaining £150,000 = £7,500.
-If purchasing an additional property, the 5% surcharge applies to the entire purchase price.
+Stamp duty is calculated on a progressive basis, similar to income tax — you only pay the higher rate on the portion of the price that falls within each band.
+For example, on a £400,000 home a standard buyer pays 0% on the first £125,000, 2% on the next £125,000 (£2,500) and 5% on the remaining £150,000 (£7,500) = £10,000.
+If you’re buying an additional property, the 5% surcharge applies to every band of the entire purchase price; non-UK residents add a further 2%.

 SDLT Rates for England & Northern Ireland (2026)